 Fascinating Sea Turtle Facts

-- Turtles return to the region of their own birth to nest, sometimes within a mile’s distance of where they hatched.
+- Turtles return to the region where they were born to nest, sometimes within a mile of where they hatched.

-- A satellite-tracked leatherback completed a 12,774 mile trans-Pacific migration.
+- A satellite-tracked leatherback once completed a 12,774-mile trans-Pacific migration.

-- The only sea turtle that nests during the day is the Kemp's ridley; most do their nesting at night.
+- The Kemp's ridley is the only sea turtle that nests during the day; all others nest at night.

 How to Avoid Injuring Turtles or Disrupting the Nesting or Hatching Process